social-media-ethics-automation/book/book_contents/_build/html/_sources/ch12_recommendations/03_societal_concerns.md

 # Societal Concerns with Recommendation Algorithms
+Let's now look at some larger societal concerns with the effects of recommendation algorithms

 ## [Epistemic Bubbles / Echo Chambers](https://en.wikipedia.org/wiki/Echo_chamber_(media)#Echo_chambers_vs_epistemic_bubbles)
 - Connections and conversations can exclude some perspectives (whether intentional or not)